 Oh no!
-I know, it’s crazy, I’m sure you’ve tried to search it on google map how far is the travel time and you’re disappointed that google didn’t give you any?
+I know, it’s crazy, I’m sure you’ve tried to search it on google map how far is the travel time and you’re disappointed that Google didn’t give you any?
 Trust me!
-I’ve tried!
-So the travel time base solely on my experience is estimated to be at least 4-5 hours boat ride from the Real Port in Quezon.
+I’ve tried it!
+So the travel time based solely on my experience is estimated to be at least 4-5 hours boat ride from the Real Port in Quezon.

 Now you know that the travel time is not a joke and if you’re chickening out you may decide to forego this vacation of yours.
-But as of this moment, before you close this, I’m telling you that you might miss an spectacular moment of discovering another hidden treasure in the Philippine Island.
-So I’m giving you 10 seconds to think..
+But as of this moment, before you close this, I’m telling you that you might miss a spectacular moment of discovering another hidden treasure in the Philippine Island.
+So I’m giving you 10 seconds to think.

 Alright, so you’re going now right?
 Great, no backing out now!
 Good decision and just keep on reading as I virtually tour you in this “small but awesome” island of Jomalig.

 Note: This article is base solely on our own experience on the island.
 It is still up to you on how you will make enough changes to this Jomalig Island Travel Guide that I will be sharing.
 Just enjoy and read the full article!

 Best Month and How many days for this Jomalig Island Travel?

 Of course, you cannot just go anytime right?
 You need to plan it ahead, take a leave from work, and then suddenly your Boss asks “For how many days will you be out?”
 Oh crap!
 Didn’t even think of that!
 Lol, I’m sorry, just kidding.

 Well, as for me, a 3-days vacation is the safest because of the travel time.
 How about checking your calendar now and see if there’s an upcoming long weekend, or simply just take at least 1 VL on Friday or Monday, don’t you think?
 Alright, don’t think of me as a bad influence on you for taking a leave, remember that’s your privileged.